 Southold Bay Oysters began as a small hobby when Ben and Dave joined the Cornell Cooperative Extension's Suffolk Project in Aquaculture Training (SPAT) to learn how to grow oysters.
 After two years of tending to their floating bags containing hundreds of baby oysters, they enjoyed their first harvest and began shucking their bounty at dinner parties and family events.

-2017 will be the first commercial harvest for Southold Bay Oysters.
-Ben and Dave plan to attend events around the North Fork to showcase their new local oysters, known as Southold Shindigs.
+2017 was the first commercial harvest for Southold Bay Oysters.
+Ben and Dave attend events around the North Fork to showcase their local oysters, known as Southold Shindigs.